matztron/tt06-PAL/docs/info.md

 You can add or remove variables.
 However keep in mind that the physical number of variables is limited.
 You can check the physical number that will be on the device in the `project.v` file.

+At this point in time the bitstream generation in the Python script has plenty of limitations.
+It is easy to imagine improvements.
+For example: As of now the generator only supports the generation of bitstreams for one output.
+The physical device likely has more

-###
+### Using the PAL
+Okay now that you have transmitted the bitstream onto the PALs shift register

 ## How to test

-By irst shifting in a bitstream configuration into the device the AND/OR matrix of the device can be programmed to implement boolean functions with a set of inputs and outputs.
+By first shifting in a bitstream configuration into the device the AND/OR matrix of the device can be programmed to implement boolean functions with a set of inputs and outputs.

 ## External hardware